Piedmont University: Academics

-Schools
+Student – faculty

+Piedmont University has 80 programs of study, including bachelor’s, master’s, and doctoral degrees, and the education specialist degree, with an undergraduate 10:1 student–faculty ratio, an average class size of ten students, and 99% of full-time students receiving financial aid.
+Of those responding, 94% of Piedmont alumni rated their academic experience as good or excellent.

+Admissions

+Piedmont University is test optional for admissions, and high school grades are important.
+In 2023, the college accepted 64.4% of applicants, with those admitted having an average 3.54 GPA and, of the approximately 22% submitting test scores, having an average 990-1200 SAT or average 19-25 ACT score.

+Colleges

-Piedmont College is composed of four schools: the School of Arts & Sciences, the School of Education, the Harry W. Walker School of Business, and the R.H.
-Daniel School of Nursing & Health Sciences.
+Piedmont University is composed of four colleges: the College of Arts & Sciences, the College of Education, the Harry W. Walker College of Business, and the R.H.
+Daniel College of Nursing & Health Sciences.

-School of Arts and Sciences
+College of Arts and Sciences

-Students can take courses in nine departments that comprise the School of Arts and Sciences.
+Students can take courses in nine departments that comprise the College of Arts and Sciences.
 These departments include: Art, Humanities, Interdisciplinary Studies, Mass Communications, Mathematics & Physics, Music, Natural Sciences, Social Sciences, and Theatre.
 Through these departments, students can earn Bachelor of Arts, Bachelor of Fine Arts, and Bachelor of Science degrees.

-Harry W. Walker School of Business
+Harry W. Walker College of Business

-The Harry W. Walker School of Business received accreditation in November 2007 from the Accreditation Council for Business Schools and Programs (ACBSP) for the undergraduate and graduate business programs at both Piedmont's Demorest and Athens Campuses.
-Through the School of Business, students can earn a Bachelor of Arts (BA) degree in Business Administration or a Master of Business Administration (MBA) degree.
+The Harry W. Walker College of Business received accreditation in November 2007 from the Accreditation Council for Business Schools and Programs (ACBSP) for the undergraduate and graduate business programs at both Piedmont's Demorest and Athens Campuses.
+Through the College of Business, students can earn a Bachelor of Arts (BA) degree in Business Administration or a Master of Business Administration (MBA) degree.
 The BA program includes concentrations in accounting, finance, general business, management, and marketing.
 The MBA program is a lock-step 12-course program that offers the convenience of evening courses and can be completed in as little as 18 months.

-School of Education
+College of Education

-The School of Education offers bachelor's degree programs in fields including Early Childhood, Middle Grades, Drama, Secondary, and Spanish education.
+The College of Education offers bachelor's degree programs in fields including Early Childhood, Middle Grades, Drama, Secondary, and Spanish education.
 Students can also earn Master of Arts in Teaching (MAT) or Master of Arts (MA) degrees in a variety of areas.
-Beyond the master's degree, the school offers Education Specialist (EdS) and Doctor of Education (EdD) degree programs.
+Beyond the master's degree, the college offers Education Specialist (EdS) and Doctor of Education (EdD) degree programs.

 R.H.
-Daniel School of Nursing & Health Sciences
+Daniel College of Nursing & Health Sciences

 The R.H.
-Daniel School of Nursing & Health Sciences offers the BSN degree for students preparing for initial licensure.
+Daniel College of Nursing & Health Sciences offers the BSN degree for students preparing for initial licensure.
 Separate BSN tracks are also available for students who already hold RN or LPN degrees.

+Rankings

+For 2024, U.S. News & World Report ranked Piedmont University #52 out of 136 Regional Universities South, #20 in Best Value Schools, and #31 in Top Performers on Social Mobility.